Sophia Petrillo (Estelle Getty): Dorothy's Sicilian mother with little tact, who evidently taught Dorothy all she knows about snarkery.

 Don't forget Rose's mood swings in the episode "High Anxiety."

 Undesirable Prize: The girls go through a lot of trouble to fly to California to be on the fictional game show Grab That Dough!, so they decide to split up in increase their chances of winning.
 Rose and Sophia lose, and each take home $100.
 Blanche and Dorothy win, and bet their cash on a mystery prize.
 After showing them Window 1 (new living room furniture) and Window 2 (a sports car) they open Window 3 and show them their prize... an electric skillet.
 And a lifetime supply of soup.

 Unexpected Positive: Dorothy takes a hearing test to show Sophia it's no big deal.
 Sophia does not need a hearing aid; Dorothy does.

 What the Hell, Hero?: When Rose is waiting for the results of her AIDS test, she tells Blanche that this shouldn't be happening to her because she's a good person.
 Blanche angrily informs Rose that AIDS is not a disease that discriminates between good people and bad, and it's "not God punishing people for their sins".
-Granted Rose had been very badly frazzled by the ordeal and the waiting, but Blanche was also angry because Rose made it sound like this situation should've been happening to someone like Blanche and not her.
+Granted, Rose had been very badly frazzled by the ordeal and the waiting, but Blanche was justifiably angry because Rose made it sound like this situation should have been happening to someone like Blanche and not her.

 Writer on Board: Creator Susan Harris was diagnosed with Chronic Fatigue Syndrome, and gave it to Dorothy to raise awareness about it, and probably so she could have Dorothy ream out a doctor who said she was just "getting old."